Pennsylvania

 Pennsylvania bases the granting of this license on the availability of medical care in the area involved, and whether the adjoining state extends similar privileges to Pennsylvania physicians.

 As was the case prior to the pandemic, practitioners wishing to provide services to individuals in Pennsylvania need to be licensed in Pennsylvania in order to practice in Pennsylvania.
-This holds true whether the provision of services occurs in-person or via an electronic interaction such as a telehealth consultation.
+This holds true whether the provision of services occurs in person or via an electronic interaction such as a telehealth consultation.
+Practitioners who are not licensed in Pennsylvania and wish to provide services to individuals in Pennsylvania via telemedicine or otherwise may apply for licensure here: https://www.pals.pa.gov

 Definitions

-Telemedicine is a way to provide physical and behavioral health services virtually, such as through video conferencing or over the phone.
-In Pennsylvania, Medical Assistance (MA) enrolled providers have been allowed to provide physical health and behavioral health services since 2007 and 2011, respectively, but the option was not widely used until many providers had to deliver services via telemedicine during the COVID-19 pandemic.
-Similarly, commercial health insurance plans may have had individual policies allowing for reimbursement for services provided via telemedicine but there is no statute in Pennsylvania that explicitly authorizes the use or disallowance of telemedicine in Pennsylvania or that sets reimbursement rates for services delivered by telemedicine.
+Telemedicine is a way to provide health services virtually, such as through video conferencing or over the phone.
+In Pennsylvania, Medical Assistance (MA) enrolled providers have been permitted to provide certain physical health and behavioral health services virtually since 2007 and 2011, respectively, but the option was not widely used until many providers shifted to deliver services via telemedicine during the COVID-19 pandemic.
+Similarly, commercial health insurance plans may have had individual policies allowing for reimbursement for services provided via telemedicine but there is no statute in Pennsylvania that explicitly authorizes or prohibits the use or disallowance of telemedicine in Pennsylvania.

 Licensure Compacts